 Above: We show that adult incarceration falls sharply beginning with the cohort born on October 1, 1983, which coincides with the first cohort eligible for a large expansion of youth Medicaid eligibility.

-IPUMS Award: Best Graduate Student Research Using Health Surveys
+IPUMS Award for Best Graduate Student Research Using Health Surveys

 Abstract